RedisLabs/redislabs-docs/content/ri/install/install-linux.md

 ---
 ### Install Redis GUI for Linux

-RDBTools is a single, self-contained binary that starts a web-server on port 8001.
+RedisInsight is a single, self-contained binary that starts a web-server on port 8001.

 ```bash
 wget -O rdbtools "{{ site.linux_dl_link }}" \